COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 - any critical information that was not included in your original application or that you believe has been overlooked

-- any additional information that supports your reasoning and assists QRIDAs Chief Executive Officer to make a decision about your request.
+- any additional information requested by QRIDA that supports your reasoning and assists QRIDA Chief Executive Officer to make a decision about your request.

 Email your review request to email@example.com.